janpipek/g4application/README.md

 ~~~~~~~~~~~~~~~~
 /app/plugin/load <somePlugin.so>

 Examples
 ~~~~~~~~

-There are example plugin that use most features of G4Application in the examples/ subdirectory.
+There are a few example plugins that use most features of G4Application in the examples/ subdirectory.

 How to build